imapp-pl/gas-cost-estimator/docs/report_stage_ii.md

 It includes interaction terms of the form `a * op_count * argument_cost(arg)`, so the `op_count` coefficient `d` (from `d * op_count` term) is the estimation of marginal increase of `measure_total_time` for each unit increase of `op_count`, but _assuming `argument_cost(arg) = 0`_.
 Since we don't want to rely on this assumption and include the error it brings into the estimation procedure, we simply ignore `d` in favor of the `measure_marginal` result.

-Another aspect of this is the discrimination between OPCODEs which do and do not have arguments impacting the cost.
-We're having the estimation script pick the OPCODE-environment pairs automatically by looking at the p-value of the `a` coefficient in the `measure_arguments` model.
-The script selects those pairs, where p-value is close to zero.

-For reasons given in the following section, we manually fix the OPCODE-environment pairs for the final model, because the automatic selection picks OPCODEs where the relationship is only of statistical nature.

 #### Deriving alternative gas cost schedules

 In order to be able to express the estimation results in units of gas and compare them across different environments, we must make the estimates relative.